YuuQ-Zhou/YuuQ-Zhou.github.io/_pages/includes/research.md

 **Decoding Schizophrenia: Superior Discriminative Power of Resting-State EEG over Event-related Potentials in a Comparative Machine Learning Framework**

-This work establishes that for machine learning-based diagnosis, resting-state EEG provides a more powerful and reliable basis for classifying schizophrenia than brain activity recorded during cognitive tasks (ERPs).
+**[Project Leader]** This work establishes that for machine learning-based diagnosis, resting-state EEG provides a more powerful and reliable basis for classifying schizophrenia than brain activity recorded during cognitive tasks (ERPs).

 <details>
   <summary